hajokirchhoff/vcpkg/docs/examples/private-patches-ports-and-libs.md

 - need a specific set of compiler switches with your build or
 - want to share your private, closed-source library with others via the vcpkg mechanism

-then you can use any of the following mechanism to tell vcpkg to use your own "port files" instead of the official ones.
+you can use any of the following mechanism to tell vcpkg to use your own "port files".

-- [overlay ports](#overlay-ports), i.e. custom port files in a separate folder
+- [overlay ports](#patching-a-lib-with-overlay-ports), i.e. custom port files in a separate folder
 - [private fork](#private-fork) of the vcpkg repository
 - [registries](#registries)

 Each method has its pros and cons.

+For the example let's assume you have a fix for a [bug in the boost-serialization](https://github.com/boostorg/serialization/issues/229) library, which has not yet been incorporated into an official boost release.

-### overlay ports
+### patching a lib with overlay ports
 An _overlay port_ overrides the vcpkg build instructions with your own private instructions.

+When vcpkg builds

 | Pros                                          | Cons                                           |
 |-----------------------------------------------|------------------------------------------------|